VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: Experiments

-Advanced VLLMs, such as VideoLLaMA2 (72B), can generally distinguish positive captions from severely hallucinated ones, as reflected by their low $HM_{3\rightarrow 1}$ scores in Figure \ref{fig:hallucination_misalignment}.
-However, all evaluated models possess greater $HM_{3\rightarrow 2}$ scores, indicating difficulty in differentiating between two hallucinatory captions with varying levels of hallucination.
-This gap is especially pronounced in advanced VLLMs like GPT-4o, with $HM_{3\rightarrow 2}$ being significantly closer to the random baseline compared to $HM_{3\rightarrow 1}$.
-These results reinforce that gaps in nuanced video reasoning may potentially drive hallucinatory behavior in VLLMs, a challenge overlooked by existing paired \textlangle\textit{positive, hallucinatory}\textrangle\xspace-based evaluations~\cite{li2023evaluatingobjecthallucinationlarge, wang2024amberllmfreemultidimensionalbenchmark}.
+Our findings show that advanced VLLMs, such as VideoLLaMA2 (72B), GPT-4.1 and Qwen2.5-VL models can generally distinguish positive captions from severely hallucinated ones, reflected by their low $HM_{3 \rightarrow 1}$ scores in Figure \ref{fig:hallucination_misalignment}.
+However, two key observations emerge from our experiments: First, most VLLMs struggle to differentiate the lower hallucinatory caption from the anchor, as evidenced by the gap between $HM_{3 \rightarrow 1}$ and $HM_{2 \rightarrow 1}$.
+Second, all models exhibit high $HM_{3 \rightarrow 2}$ scores, indicating difficulty in distinguishing between two hallucinatory captions with varying degrees.
+These results suggest gaps in nuanced video reasoning may contribute to hallucinatory behavior in VLLMs, a challenge not addressed by existing \textlangle \textit{positive}, \textit{hallucinatory}\textrangle-based evaluation methods.~\citep{li2023evaluatingobjecthallucinationlarge, videohallucer, guan2024hallusionbenchadvanceddiagnosticsuite}.